nilsnolde/valhalla-git-aur/README.md

 More a log of what I did to make the first packaging attempt work:

 1. [Building a clean chroot](https://wiki.archlinux.org/title/DeveloperWiki:Building_in_a_clean_chroot#Setting_up_a_chroot)
-2. Install the AUR dependencies to the system
+2. Install the AUR dependencies to the system (not chroot)
     ```
-    yay -Syu prime_server unordered_dense
+    yay -Syu prime_server unordered_dense spatialite_tools
     ```
-3. Build the package in CHROOT with the AUR packages
+3. Build the package in CHROOT with the AUR packages (plus their dependencies)

     ```
     CHROOT=~/chroot